 To give you a better idea of what is available in the cabin for your use and to limit your need to pack certain items please see the basic list below.
 If you have any specific questions please send me an email.
 Thanks!

 Both bedrooms will be made up with fresh linens and there is an extra set for each.
 There are clothes hangers and in the basement you will find an iron and ironing board if you feel you can’t do without it but Vermont is very casual.
 There is an alarm clock and floor fans in both bedrooms.
-The upstairs bedroom has a TV with DVD player and numerous tapes for adults and kids.
+The upstairs bedroom has a HDTV with VCR player and numerous tapes for adults and kids.
 Both bedrooms have desks for your laptop if you wish to make use of the wireless high speed internet available in the cabin.

 The bathrooms each have a hairdryer and there are some shampoo products should you forget your own.
 There are several sets of towels including a beach towel.
 There are also 4 terry cloth robes.
 If you use them please remember to put them with the dirty towels on your departure.
 One bath has a shower only and the other has a jetted tub with a hand held shower nozzle.
 Cleaning products are either under the bathroom sink, or in the basement.
 Paper products are provided with additional supplies in the basement.